vakas-786/Thrift-Paradox/README.md

         this.setState({ currency: Object.keys(data.rates)})
     })
 ```
-I then filtered out USD since that was our base currency and rendered the options for users to select from:
+I then filtered out USD, since it is our base currency, and rendered the options for users to select from:
 ```sh
   currencyOption = () => {
     let currency = this.state.currency.filter(currency => currency !== 'USD')